What’s happening?

 Dore Abbey is on Historic England’s buildings ‘At Risk’ register due to the poor and deteriorating state of some of the sections of the roof and the fact that it is beyond the capacity of the small parish of Abbeydore to maintain a building of this size and national importance.

-This year, 2025, we have installed a new sound system, put in a motion sensor lamp so visitors can see the Abbey even on dull days, had ground penetrating radar to discover more about the old Abbey buildings and begun the process needed to install a compost loo.
+In 2025, we updated our sound system, repaired a corbel post in the south transept with an innovative stainless steel box (someone will get a surprise in 100 years time!), put in a motion sensor lamp so visitors can see the Abbey even on dull days, had ground penetrating radar to discover more about the old monastery buildings and begun the process needed to install a compost loo.

 Support today